Cirrus Primary Academy Trust

 In Key Stage Two, children work towards receiving their pen license.
 Once a child has shown that they can consistently join their handwriting, keeping their presentation skills at a high level, and maintain this in all lessons, they receive this license and are given a handwriting pen to use rather than pencil.

-Please find attached our handwriting policy and useful resources to help support your child's writing.
+Please find below, our handwriting policy and useful resources to help support your child's writing.

 Reading